phnx-im/docs/src/spec/delivery_service/group_state_encryption.md

 ## Credential encryption

-* Clients hold a Credentials Encryption Base Key (only known to clients)
+* Clients hold a Credential Encryption Key (only known to clients)
-* Used to encrypt and decrypt credential chains
+* Used to encrypt and decrypt client credentials, as well as signature encryption keys
 * The client creating the group samples the key freshly upon group creation
 * Clients joining the group receive the key encrypted via a group info extension (i.e. either via a Welcome or via an External Init package)
 * The key is fixed and is never rotated